swcarpentry/git-novice/_episodes/05-history.md

 > > $ git commit -m "Comment on Venus as an unsuitable base"
 > > ~~~
 > > {: .bash}
-> > The changes that were stagged (Venus is beautiful and full of love) have been commited.
-The changes that were not stagged (Venus is too hot to be suitable as a base) have not.
+> > The changes that were staged (Venus is beautiful and full of love) have been committed.
+The changes that were not staged (Venus is too hot to be suitable as a base) have not.
 Our local working copy is different than the copy in our local repository.
 > >
 > > ~~~
 > > $ git checkout HEAD venus.txt